 Your landscape is an investment, bedding plants can be replaced in a few short weeks, a lawn a single growing season, but it can take a lifetime or more to replace a mature tree.

 No standard price can be given until we provide an inspection of your property because all of our PHC programs are individually designed to fit your needs.

 What is Plant Health Care?

 Plant Health Care (PHC) has been defined as the selection, integration and implementation of pest control, and the fundamental principal of PHC is that the entire landscape is a managed unit and should be viewed as an ecosystem.
 Successful PHC programs require an arborist who has the skill set and the passion to service your landscape with the greatest of care and safety.
 There are several components that must be implemented for any PHC program to be effective.
 Knowing the key plants within the landscape is one of the first steps to a healthy program.
 The knowledge of ongoing pest threats, as well as the new ones, in our region is also vital.
 Monitoring (scouting) is very important because it allows for a regular inspection of the plants to detect damaging insects, diseases, when to fertilize and/or treatment needs.

 Monitoring your ecosystem is KEY to insure your surroundings are as healthy as possible.
 At Branch Tree & Landscape Service, we call our monitoring services ”Scout and Treat”.
-A visual inspection by one of our professionals is perhaps one of the greatest values and services we can offer our clients when it comes to caring for their trees and shrubs.
-If we can catch an outbreak or discover a need before it destroys our client’s landscape then we are offering our clients real value.
+A visual inspection by one of our certified arborists is perhaps one of the greatest values and services we can offer our clients when it comes to caring for their trees and shrubs.
+If we can catch an outbreak or discover a need before it destroys their landscape then we are offering our clients real value.
 When the threat has been removed or controlled, our clients save time and financial resources that would have otherwise been needed to remove and replace the now dead trees and/or shrubs.